NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

     1. Lesson 1 Objective Overview
         ---------------------------

-        1.  []{#to_configure .anchor}You need to configure training lab
-            computers to allow users to log on with their own accounts, but still provide a consistent look and experience for the lab, regardless of departments the users are normally in.
+        1. You need to configure training lab computers to allow users to log on with their own accounts, but still provide a consistent look and experience for the lab, regardless of departments the users are normally in.
 What Group Policy settings should you use?

             a.
 Set Computer Configuration/Policies/Administrative
                 Templates/System/Group Policy/Configure User Group